Ping-ChenTsai417/numerical-solvers-library-idebug-acse5/README.md

 ## Note: BandedMatrix

-`BandedMatrix` class aims to permutate a sparse matrix into a banded matrix.
-The class contains the Reverse Cuthill-Mckee algorithm (`void Cuthill_Mckee(vector<T> degree_array)`) but still with a few bugs.
-Although the class is not yet ready for the user to  completely utilise it, the user may still be able to:
+`BandedMatrix` class (in [BandedMatrix.h](BandedMatrix.h), [BandedMatrix.cpp](BandedMatrix.cpp)) aims to permutate a sparse matrix into a banded matrix.
+The class contains the Reverse Cuthill-Mckee algorithm (`void Cuthill_Mckee(vector<T> degree_array)`) but with a few bugs in it.
+Although the class is not yet ready for the user to completely utilise it, the user can still be able to:

 1. Compute the degree of nodes for a sparse matrix
 2. Reverse the order of a permutation array